- Audio & Video

 TV Tuner Card Installation

-- Plug the TV card in available PCI slot. (see image below)
+- Plug the card in an available PCI slot. (see image below)

 - Plug one end of the yellow RCA video cable onto the yellow jack on the TV capture card and the other end onto the yellow jack at the back of the decoder.